 Settlers of Hartford & Middletown, Connecticut.

 George was an early settler of Hartford and then Middletown, where his home was on a lot on the east side of Main St., north of Green St. He was made freeman in 1654.
 At a town meeting on 17 December 1666, the town voted to allow him 40 shillings for sweeping the meeting house and keeping the glass.
 In 1666 he was also, by the county court, “freed from watch, ward and training.”
-George was one of ten who organized the First Church in 1688.
 His will was dated 22 May 1681.
 Elizabeth & George lie buried in Old Riverside Cemetery in Middletown.

 Elizabeth & George were the parents of eleven children: